didenko/er_poe_fw/README.md

                 related enable
             }
         }
+        rule 2 {
+            action drop
+            description "LAN new & invalid"
+            state {
+                invalid enable
+                new enable
             }
+        }
+    }
 ...
 ```

-You may notice the similar rule pattern in configuration examples below: first come rules which drop as much traffic as reasonable to avoid unnecessary processing.
-Then come permissive rules, which accept the permitted traffic.
+You may notice the similar rule pattern in configuration examples below: first come rules which are percieved to match most common packets - mostly those are permissive rules.
+Then come other, less frequently matched  rules.
 Finally, the rule set's `default-action` clause set to `drop` which discards all unrecognized traffic as a safety precaution.
+Note that it may not always be possible to order rules by a perceived frequency of matching, as rules may need another logical order for the rule set to make sense.

 In addition to configuring the rule sets we also need to bind them to interface configuration, like this: